alpersonalwebsite/ai-product-business-proposal/README.md

 Changing the disposition from a vertical to a horizontal display, ensures we are going to have less damaged trays since we are preventing the harm related to the pile’s weight.
 Yet, we still have damage resulting from human manipulation.

-Why use ML/AI in solving this task…? (small scope)
+Why use ML/AI in solving this task...? (small scope)
 1. Big amount of data
 2. Repetitive low-value task
 3. Cost reduction